Ritzlgrmft/ionic-inappbrowser-demo/readme.md

 The gray area is the toolbar, which has always a height of 20, but initially a width of 0.
 AFter rotating, it has in landscape mode only a with of 25% (e.g. 256 on an iPad 2).

+I created the issue [CB-13816](https://issues.apache.org/jira/browse/CB-13816) for this problem.

 ## Workaround

-A workaround could be to patch the file platforms/ios/ionic-inappbrowser-demo/Plugins/cordova-plugin-inappbrowser/CDVInAppBrowser.m manually, by replacing in `viewDidLoad` the line
+A workaround could be to patch the file `platforms/ios/ionic-inappbrowser-demo/Plugins/cordova-plugin-inappbrowser/CDVInAppBrowser.m` manually, by replacing in `viewDidLoad` the line

 ```objective-c
 [bgToolbar setAutoresizingMask:UIViewAutoresizingFlexibleWidth];